 So, I mean, there's some kernels of reality behind stuff you're saying, but like, you know, in 2015, Ben Carson told a crowd at a creationist conference that Darwin's ideas were encouraged by Satan.

-Also, eagle-eared listeners will remember that back in that Ask Me Anything episode that me and Robert Evans recorded, Alex got one of his questions was, are you a fan of Buckaroo Banzai?
+Also, eagle-eared listeners will remember that back in that Ask Me Anything episode that me and Robert Evans recorded, Alex got one of his questions was, Are you a fan of Buckaroo Bonsai?

-You know, because what this is going to do is going to, you know, it has Alex's tacit stamp of approval because he just moves on to the next topic and says, sir, that's an irresponsible thing to suggest.
+You know, because what this is going to do is going to, you know, it has Alex's tacit stamp of approval because he just moves on to the next topic instead of saying, like, sir, that's an irresponsible thing to suggest.

 So the audience listening to this will internalize a message of, I better not go get tested if I have some sort of symptom.